letsencrypt/boulder/docs/config-validation.md

 ### `-`
 This tag is used to ignore a struct or field.
-It can be useful if you have a struct that is nested in multiple structs but it's not always required.
+It can be useful if you have a struct that is nested into various other structs but isn't always required.
 This is the same as saying a struct and all of its fields are optional.
-We use this tag for many config duration and password file struct valued fields which are optional.
+We use this tag for many config duration and password file struct valued fields which are optional in some configs but required in others.

 ### `omitempty`

-The validator will always validate the value of a field unless the field validation is also tagged with `omitempty`.
-When `omitempty` is present, validations will only run when one of the `required_` (`with`, `with_all`, `unless`, etc.) conditions is met.
+The validator will always run any present validations unless the field is also tagged with `omitempty`.
+Said another way, if a validation is present, and that validation cannot be satisfied by the zero-value of that field type, then that field is also (technically) required.
+However, when `omitempty` is present, validations will only run when the condition of a `required_` (`with`, `with_all`, `unless`, etc.) tag is met.

 ### `structonly`

-Very similar to `omitempty`, but used to control whether or not the validator will validate the value of the fields of a nest struct tagged with `structonly`.
-If `structonly` is present, the validator will only validate the value of the field if one of the `required_` conditions is met.
+Very similar to `omitempty`, but used to control whether or not the validator will run validations present for the fields of a nested struct.
+When a nested struct is tagged with `structonly` the validations for its fields will only run when the condition of a `required_` (`with`, `with_all`, `unless`, etc.) tag is met.

 ### `nostructlevel`

-The same as `structonly`, but it will never run the validators on the nested struct, even if one of the `required_` conditions is met.
-When this tag is present, the validator will only validate the value of the field itself is non-zero.
+The same as `structonly`, but it will never run the validations on the nested struct, even if one of the `required_` conditions is met.
+When this tag is present, the validator will only validate the value of the struct itself is non-nil.

 ### `required`